factorial-io/scotty/README.md

 It is advised to protect the service with a bearer token, as it gives its users full access to docker and docker-compose.

+If you use scotty using docker, then make sure, that you use the same path for the apps as on the root host, otherwise relative paths in the docker-compose files will not work.
+So if your apps are located in `/srv/apps` on the host, then you need to mount `/srv/apps` to `/srv/apps` and adjust the config-file accordingly.

 For a future version it is planned to introduce JWTs and SSO.

 ## Configuring the cli